ALievre/5ISS_Portfolio/src/data/tabs/analysis.md

     <details style="text-indent: 10%;">
         <summary style="color: #98c379">Data processing and clustering project</summary>
         <p style="text-indent: 10%; margin-left: 10%; text-align: justify;">
             In this class, we learned how to process data and we saw different clustering methods.
 We could choose some data sets from a wide choice of data sets to study the different clustering methods.
 We studied the K-Means, Agglomerative and DBSCAN methods.
 After establishing the benefits and drawbacks of each methods, we used them to study unknown data sets.
 Finally, we had to do a full study of a real meteorological data.
-You can find the report in the link below:
+You can find the report in the following link:
-            <a href="https://github.com/ALievre/5ISS_Portfolio/blob/main/public/files/bigdata_report.pdf">Data Clustering Report</a>
+            <a style="color: #98c379" href="https://github.com/ALievre/5ISS_Portfolio/blob/main/public/files/bigdata_report.pdf">Data Clustering Report</a>
         </p>
     </details>
 </details>